 Originally from the Highlands, Lawrie has been living in Aberdeen for over ten years.
 He is married to Susie and they have two young sons, Corin and Joel.
 Lawrie enjoys his work in Peterhead as a RME teacher.
 His interests are: supporting his beloved Rangers, adding to his eclectic music collection, cooking and reading.

-Nicola works in the church office one and a half days a week.
+Nicola works in the church office two days a week.
 From Belfast originally, she studied at Aberdeen University before moving to SW England, then back to Aberdeen in 2001.
 Nicola is married to Patrick and they have three boys, Robert, Jonny and Christopher.

 Drew is responsible for leading the music at Trinity.
 He retired in 2007 from St Margaret’s School for Girls in Aberdeen where he was Head of Music for many years.
 He now has an active career as a chamber music pianist and accompanist.
 Drew is married to Fiona and they have one son, David, who lives in Hampshire.